Will-1-Am/100DaysOfCode/README.md

 # 100DaysOfCode

+### R1Day026 Wednesday, 07 November 2018
+Read "What is an API?
+In English, please." by @PetrGazarov to kick off Day 26 R1 #100DaysOfCode.
+Check it out: https://medium.freecodecamp.org/what-is-an-api-in-english-please-b880a3214a82

+Joined @codewars HT @jaredMakes earning the 8kyu rank with my first Swift kata.  #100DaysOfCode is an awesome idea!

 ### R1Day025 Tuesday, 06 November 2018
 It's Christmas in #100DaysOfCode on this 25th Day R1.
 What coding presents await me?
 Stay tuned as I unwrap them - you may even get a gift yourself...